johndoknjas/hypixel-online-friends/README.md

   - `python main.py *args*` allows you to test any local changes you've made to the project.
   - `vulture .` will find unused code.
   - `mypy .` will typecheck.
+  - `vermin .` deduces the oldest version of python that works to run the project.
+The expected output is 3.8, corresponding with `requires-python = ">= 3.8"` in `pyproject.toml`.
   - `pylint *.py` will review the code for style.
   - `pydeps hypickle` will output a dependency graph of the project's modules.
-  - `python my-linter.py` is a basic script I wrote that mainly attempts to find functions which are never/rarely used.
+  - `lintception` is a script I wrote that calls mypy, vulture, and vermin, and also does some other linting checks (e.g., functions which are never/rarely used).
+Requires installing with `pip install lintception`.
   - `pytest tests.py` runs a few basic automated tests.
-Note that this requires installing `vulture`, `mypy`, and `vermin`.
+Note that this requires installing the `lintception` library.
 To run manual tests (i.e., the output to the screen needs to be judged by the tester), run `python tests.py`.
-  - `vermin hypickle` deduces the oldest version of python that works to run the project.
-The expected output is 3.8, corresponding with `requires-python = ">= 3.8"` in `pyproject.toml`.

 ### Acknowledgements: